School of the Art Institute of Chicago logo

 Key Highlights

-• Private art school in equal partnership with the prestigious Art Institute of Chicago museum, sharing administrative resources.
+• Operates in an equal partnership with the Art Institute of Chicago (AIC), sharing resources and a prestigious cultural context.

-• Accredited by the Higher Learning Commission (since 1936) and the National Association of Schools of Art and Design (since 1944), and the National Architectural Accrediting Board.
+• Accredited by the Higher Learning Commission (since 1936), the National Association of Schools of Art and Design (since 1944), and the National Architectural Accrediting Board.

-• A charter member of the National Association of Schools of Art and Design and a founding member of the Association of Independent Colleges of Art and Design (AICAD).
+• A charter member of the Association of Independent Colleges of Art and Design (AICAD) since 1991.

 Timeline